-37 of the 60 (62%) of the portfolios created since enhancements were implemented in Dec 2019 have outperformed or stayed close to their benchmarks.
+36 of the 60 (60%) of the portfolios created since enhancements were implemented in Dec 2019 have outperformed or stayed close to their benchmarks.
 In particular, Small Cap Growth has a 72% win rate vs. the Russell 2000 Index.

 Worst performers were the Q4 2022 and Q1 2023 Baker's Dozens, which greatly underperformed the S&P 500 mostly due to extreme sector "tilts" away from the benchmark allocations that didn't pan out (overweight in Energy and underweight in Technology).
-Also, Forward Looking Value 11 was outperforming SPY through Q1 2024 until the extreme Growth/Value performance divergence during Q2 set back this value-oriented portfolio (although recent market rotation has allowed some recovery).
+Also, Forward Looking Value 11 was outperforming SPY through Q1 2024, but the extreme Growth/Value performance divergence during Q2 set back this value-oriented portfolio.

 Notably, the Dividend portfolio is not purely yield-focused.
 Instead, it is a GARP+Income strategy that seeks quality stocks and a solid yield in the 4% range.
-(Dividend 48 has a current yield of 3.5%.)
+(Dividend 48 has a current yield of 3.7%.)
 As such, Dividend portfolios have been largely uncorrelated with either high-dividend SPYD or growth-oriented SPY- sometimes outperforming or underperforming one or both benchmarks.
 However, because Tech firms tend to pay little or no dividends, this portfolio is generally underweight Tech and thus it has not benefited from the Tech-led broad market rally.